Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 ## Deploying at Scale

-This section describes how to run Alfresco Enterprise Search 3.0 at scale.
+This section describes how to run Search Enterprise at scale.
 Recommendations are based on testing carried out against a 50 million node repository.

 The following services are required:

-* Alfresco Content Repository includes a Tomcat server deploying `alfresco.war` application
+* Alfresco content repository deployed as a Tomcat server using the `alfresco.war` application.
-* Alfresco Database is used to store metadata and other relevant information for Alfresco Content Repository
+* Alfresco Database to store metadata and other relevant information for the content repository.
-* Alfresco Transform Service includes a Spring Boot application with several transformation services (ImageMagick, LibreOffice, PDF Renderer and LibreOffice)
+* Alfresco Transform Service deployed as a Spring Boot application with several transformation services (ImageMagick, LibreOffice, PDF Renderer and LibreOffice).
-* Alfresco Shared File Store includes a Spring Boot application serving transformed files by Alfresco Transform Service
+* Alfresco Shared File Store deployed as a Spring Boot application to serve transformed files by the Transform Service.
-* Alfresco Elasticsearch Connector includes a Spring Boot application with several indexing services (mediation, metadata and content)
+* Alfresco Elasticsearch Connector deployed as a Spring Boot application with several indexing services, mediation, metadata, and content.
-* Alfresco ActiveMQ is a message-oriented middleware (MOM) sharing messages between Alfresco Content Repository, Alfresco Elasticsearch Connector and Alfresco Transform Service
+* Alfresco ActiveMQ which is message-oriented middleware and shares messages between the content repository, the Elasticsearch Connector and the Transform Service.
-* Elasticsearch is a search and analytics engine that stores indexed metadata and content
+* Elasticsearch server.

 ### Identifying critical paths

-In order to identify the services used for the different features provided by Alfresco Enterprise Search 3.0, critical paths should be reviewed:
+To identify the services used for the different features provided by Search Enterprise the following critical paths should be reviewed:

 * Indexing metadata and permissions
 * Indexing content